akveo/react-native-ui-kitten/docs/src/articles/guides/branding.md

 export default App;
 ```

-With the code above we use Eva Light theme as a base theme and override its semantic colors with custom theme.
+With the code above we use Eva Light theme as a base theme and override its semantic colors with a custom theme.
 You can use Eva Dark theme as a base if you need darker backgrounds.

 Reload the app to review the changes!